titech-edp/titech-edp.github.io/2018-edp-a/index.md

   - How to manage budgets and orders
   - Design Prompt
   - Final Presentation
+- Activity: User Research [50min.]
-- Activity: Interview (forming a group of two or three)
+  - Form a group of two or three
   - Create a member list
+  - Interview each other in the group
+  - Write POVs
+- Activity: More User Research [50min.]
+  - Form a group of two or three
+  - Create a member list
-  - Interview 3+ people in the class room
+  - Interview each other in the group
+  - Write POVs and (HMWQs)

 ### Lunch

+- Activity: Observation
+  - Take photos
-- Activity: Observation (thinking more questions and taking photos)
+  - Think more questions

 ### PM

+- Activity: More+ User Research [50min.]
+  - Form a group of two or three
+  - Create a member list
-- Activity: Interview 3+ people in the class room
+  - Interview each other in the group
+  - Write POVs and HMWQs
-- Activity: POV/HMWQ/Sketch/Prototye
+- Activity: Prototype and Test [50min.]
+  - Prototype
+    - Sketch and Prototye
+  - User Test
+    - Form a group of two or three
+    - Create a member list
-- Activity: User Testing with 3+ people in the class room
+    - Test the prototype each other in the group
+- Break
-- Show & Tell: Two or Three prototypes in the class
+- Show & Tell: Two or Three prototypes in the class [10min.]
-- Activity: Team Building:
+- Activity: Team Building [30min.]
   - Make a diverse team (different University, Department, Lab, Gender, Skill, and so on)
   - Self-introduction
   - Create a member list
   - Name the team
   - Create a slack channel
   - Reflection

 ### Assigment